As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 For those who don’t want online transactions, simply visit your local Gold’s Gym.

-Keep in mind that that Gold’s Gym military discount varies depending on the promotions and deals at the time of signing up; not all promotions and discounts apply to all plans
+Keep in mind that Gold’s Gym military discount varies depending on the promotions and deals at the time of signing up; not all promotions and discounts apply to all plans

 Get More Info

-Not only will these military discounts offered by Gold’s Gym help you stay fit and healthier at an affordable price, but they can also help you save on health insurance policies, especially those program rewarding wellness.
+Not only will these military discounts offered by Gold’s Gym help you stay fit and healthier at an affordable price, but they can also help you save on health insurance policies, especially those programs rewarding wellness.

 FYI, this discount is not only applicable to military service members, but also to police officers, firefighters, and first responders as well.